olivmonnier/jquery-component/doc/API.md

 ### `model.set(key, value)`
 Pass in first argument the key name to declare or overwrite in `model.data` and then pass in second argument this value.
 You can also pass in argument an object.
+An event `change` triggered and updated value in element DOM.

 ### `setBindData(callback)`
 Set or replace the callback method called after a change on input, selector or textarea tag.